 New York City offers more wildlife than squirrels, pigeons, and hipsters—some of the nation's greatest exhibitions of exotic animals inhabit the zoos and aquariums of the five boroughs!

 From the Sea Bird Colony to the Butterfly Zone, the World of Reptiles to the Himalayan Highlands, through Africa, Wild Asia and the Congo Rain Forest with Congolese gorillas, visiting the Bronx Zoo is like to travelling through the world’s nature zones.
 You’ll find a Sky Fari and...Fordham Road and the Bronx River Parkway

 Since the 1860's, animals could be found at Fifth Avenue and 64th Street in Central Park.
 Growing from a collection of donated animals - 72 "white swans" and a black bear cub, the Zoo today is host to over 1,400 animals of 130-plus species.
-From a steamy rain forest to an icy Ant...East 64th Street and Fifth Avenue
+From a steamy rain forest to ...East 64th Street and Fifth Avenue

 Located on Coney Island "where the city meets the sea."
 Features thousands of marine creatures including beluga whales, bottlenose dolphins and stingrays.
-Major exhibit areas include Sea Cliffs, a 300 foot-long recreation of the rocky Pacific coast, and Explore the Shore, where y...Surf Avenue at West 8th Street
+Major exhibit areas include Sea Cliffs, a 300 foot-long recreation of the rocky Pacific coast, and Explore the Shor...Surf Avenue at West 8th Street

-This living classroom for young naturalists and school groups features three major exhibit areas, and nearly 400 animals of more than 80 species.450 Flatbush Avenue
+This living classroom for young naturalists and school groups features three major exhibit areas, and nearly 400 animals of more than 80 species.
+Whether you’re making a day of Prospect Park, or just taking a quick trip to the zoo, our location in Brooklyn makes it a great destin...450 Flatbush Avenue